Sheep42/utils/README.md

 ### add-site

-A script that creates all of the boilerplate work for setting up a local Apache2 vhost
+A script that creates all of the boilerplate work for setting up a local Apache2 vhost with SSL support

 **Usage: add-site sitename.tld**

 boilerplate.loc.conf must exist in /etc/apache2/sites-available/

 site root should be /var/www/sitename.tld

+When prompted for Certificate details, you can simply hit enter to accept the default values

 ### gitinit.sh